 - Add the rice, followed by water and mix well

-- Pressure cook the combo for about three whistles.
+- Pressure cook the combo for about three to five whistles.

-- Once the pressure is released open the pressure cooker and set it on a simmer with the cup of milk added
+- Once the pressure is released open the pressure cooker and set it on a simmer.

 - Add in the rock sugar and mix well.

-- gently mash as you go along and make sure it doesnt catch the bottom
+- Gently mash as you go along and simmer.
+Make sure it doesnt catch the bottom

 - In a small pan add the ghee, nut and th raisins.
 Roast till the raisins are puffy and add to the simmering pongal